Boston Ravine, California

-Boston Ravine is a former settlement in Nevada County, California.
+Boston Ravine is a former settlement and a geographic feature in Nevada County, California.
 Boston Ravine is located 1 mi south-southwest of Grass Valley.
 Its elevation is 2339 ft above sea level.
+The ravine was formed by Wolf Creek, which flows through it.

 History

 The settlement began in the fall of 1849 with four cabins on the south of a ravine, erected by the Boston Company, led by Rev. H.H.
 Cummings.
 By 1853, there were several quartz mills, and later a foundry.
 It is situated .5 mi from present-day Grass Valley, California.

 A post office operated at Boston Ravine from 1889 to 1890.
+It is the current location of the North Star Mine Powerhouse and Pelton Wheel Museum.

 Climate

 According to the Köppen Climate Classification system, Boston Ravine has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.